 Living in Gratitude is absolutely essential to being whole, to being your best self, to living your best life.
-I have outlined four ways to walk and live in gratitude.
+There are four ways that we can live in gratitude thus, live a more fulfilling life.

 1. Live in Humility